Loneliness: Government

+In 2010, François Fillon announced the fight against loneliness would be France's great national cause for 2011.
 In the UK, the Jo Cox Commission on Loneliness began pushing to make tackling loneliness a government priority from 2016.
 In 2018, this led to Great Britain becoming the first country in the world to appoint a ministerial lead for loneliness, and to publish an official loneliness reduction strategy.
 There have since been calls for other countries to appoint their own minister for loneliness, for example in Sweden and Germany.
 Various other countries had seen government led anti loneliness efforts even before 2018 however.
 For example, in 2017 the government of Singapore started a scheme to provide allotments to its citizens so they could socialise while working together on them, while the Netherlands government set up a telephone line for lonely older people.
 While governments sometimes directly control loneliness relief efforts, typically they fund or work in partnership with educational institutions, companies and NGOs.

 Pets

 Pet therapy, or animal-assisted therapy, can be used to treat both loneliness and depression.
 The presence of animal companions, especially dogs, but also others like cats, rabbits, and guinea pigs, can ease feelings of depression and loneliness among some patients.
 Beyond the companionship the animal itself provides there may also be increased opportunities for socializing with other pet owners.
 According to the Centers for Disease Control and Prevention there are a number of other health benefits associated with pet ownership, including lowered blood pressure and decreased levels of cholesterol and triglycerides.